S19 EXPRESSWAY BIALYSTOK CHLEBCZYN

-Promoteur – Intermédiaire FinancierMINISTRY OF INFRASTRUCTURE / GDDKIA - REPUBLIC OF POLAND GEN. DIRECTOR
+Projektträger – zwischengeschaltetes FinanzinstitutMINISTRY OF INFRASTRUCTURE / GDDKIA - REPUBLIC OF POLAND GEN. DIRECTOR

 The project concerns the construction of two non-continuous sections of the S19 expressway in the Podlaskie Voivodeship, namely the 32.0 km northern Bialystok bypass and the 68.7 km section between Deniski and Chlebczyn, for a total length of 100.7 km.